Muse is a sex education kit for girls and women that celebrates our happy and healthy bodies

-Alongside the cards is a mirror, a universal object aiming to normalise bodies and open up conversations.
+Alongside the cards is a mirror – a universal object aiming to normalise bodies and open conversations.
 "This mirror would follow women and help them navigate through different layers of life.
 I believe that the action of a parent giving their young daughters a box containing a mirror and encouraging them to look at themselves would have a huge impact," she says.
-"I am convinced that we have to encourage girls to face their bodies, to stop the silence and the shame surrounding it, to shape a new generation that feels differently, thinks differently and has a different relationship to their bodies and their sexuality.
+"I am convinced that we have to encourage girls to face their bodies, to stop the silence and the shame surrounding it, to shape a new generation that feels differently, thinks differently and has a different relationship to their bodies and sexuality.
 The mirror aims to initiate new rituals and teach women a new way of looking at their bodies."

 There's also a 'Question Box' that contains an opening that allows a child to drop in a question.
 "The idea is that a parent will then have some time to analyse it and answer properly at a later date.
 That's if they feel they're not ready or uncomfortable about responding immediately," she says.
 "The box aims to engage caring conversions between parents and children, knowing that sexual education is still a taboo in families."

 Finally, there's a reproductive system puzzle where the female reproductive system is shared in all its wonderful glory, from the uterus and ovaries to the vagina and oviducts.
 "The notion of the body was one of the key elements of my master dissertation, and the concept of women-centred design was really important to me," Célia says when asked about the inspiration behind the project.
-"It was born from conversations with friends and a personal process of reflection that I started a couple of years ago regarding the way women are raised in our society and how my own family raised me.
+"It was born from conversations with friends and a personal process of reflection that I started a couple of years ago regarding how women are raised in our society and how my family raised me.

-"During my research, I was myself surprised to observe the abjection around it and the lack of knowledge.
+"During my research, I was surprised to observe the abjection around it and the lack of knowledge.
 I first assumed that the 'taboo' linked to it would mainly concern men.
 However, I realised a lot of women are not informed enough and feel a sort of disgust regarding those organs.
 Knowing the female reproductive system is crucial and not only the responsibility of women.
-Having an understanding of it allows us to emphasise the internal life of the female body – periods, pregnancy, and the hormone cycle.
+Understanding it allows us to emphasise the internal life of the female body – periods, pregnancy, and the hormone cycle.
 This is such an amazing system.
 It is where life starts.
 We should celebrate it."

 Célia herself admits she didn't have proper sex education at home.
 "I was part of those numerous girls that were only told about 'the risks'.
 Notions like pleasure and consent were not addressed.
-Reflecting on that, I realise that we need to completely rethink how we educate children.
+Reflecting on that, I realise we must completely rethink how we educate children.
 I believe in the 'raise your sons to protect your daughters'.
 We need to shift the status quo.
 Parents are not always to blame since they were not given the tools to do things right.
 Today, it is important to acknowledge that sexual education is key to protecting our children.
 We need to empower parents to do so."